-Written by Jennifer L. Gaudiani, MD, CEDS and originally featured on the Veritas Collaborative blog
+Written by Jennifer L. Gaudiani, MD, CEDS and originally featured on the The Emily Program (formerly known as the Veritas Collaborative) blog.

 If you or a loved one has an eating disorder, odds are that you have been failed by the outpatient medical system.
 That’s a big word — failed — and I don’t use it lightly.